Questions About Cremation

 What guarantee is there that my family receives my cremated ashes?

-Trident Society adheres to the strictest identification guidelines in the industry to minimize any possible chance of human error.
-To reassure our clients, the entire cremation process is monitored by closed circuit video.
+We adhere to the strictest identification guidelines in the industry to minimize any possible chance of human error.
+To reassure our clients, the entire cremation process is monitored by closed-circuit video.
 Additionally, a numbered metal disc is assigned to the deceased and accompanies the body throughout the cremation process.
 The disc stays with the ashes as they are placed in a temporary container, awaiting final disposition by us or by the family.

 What about jewelry and gold teeth during cremation?